 Killarney offers a few different hiking options ranging from shorter day-use hiking trails to multi-day hiking trails.
 The most popular of these trails is The Crack (6km round trip, rated difficult).
 The trail overlaps with a small section of La Cloche Silhouette Trail (an 80km loop that typically takes between 7 to 10 days to complete) and weaves up the white cliffs of La Cloche Mountains and through a crack to the top of Killarney Ridge.
 The top of the ridge is reputed to provide the best views in the park.

 The trailhead is located 7km east of the George Lake Park Office.
 We arrived at the parking lot just after 7a.m in an effort to beat the crowds (and the heat).

 The trail is well marked with a series of red markers.
 The first 2km of the trail is relatively flat and uneventful.
 But after crossing Kakakise Lake, which nears the base of the mountains, the terrain becomes progressively more rough and rugged.
 This is where the real challenge begins.
 At this point the trail runs parallel to the La Cloche Silhouette Trail and is marked with red (for The Crack) and blue blazes (for La Cloche Silhouette).
-There was a short detour (300m) as part of the original path was closed off due to erosion.

 The trail weaves up and around large white boulders and rocks of the La Cloche Mountains and through a narrow crack between the range.